rouskinlab/seismic-rna/doc/user/src/install/conda.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you encounter errors during installation with ``conda``, then first double check that you have entered the command exactly, especially that
+If you encounter errors during installation with Conda, then first double check that you have entered the command exactly, especially that

 - the command includes ``-c bioconda`` and ``-c conda-forge``